 Author(s) should certify that neither the submitted manuscript nor any other one with substantially similar content under their authorship in any language has been published or being considered for publication elsewhere, except as described in the covering letter.

 The Urology Journal follows the latest definition for authorship provided by the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 All authors should have a substantial contribution to the manuscript and take public responsibility for its contents.
 All persons designated as authors are assumed to qualify for authorship and all those who qualify are listed.
 The corresponding author takes responsibility for the integrity of the work as a whole, from inception to published article.
 In the event that an author is added or removed from the list of authors, written acceptance, signed by all authors, must be submitted to the editorial office.

 Submission of the manuscript elsewhere can be done only if the authors decline their submission to the Urology Journal and make sure that the editor is informed.

-Any financial interests, direct or indirect, in connection with the author(s)' manuscript must be disclosed in the cover letter.
-Furthermore, sources of financial support of the project are named in the covering letter as well as the ACKNOWLEDGEMENTS section.
+Any financial interests, direct or indirect, in connection with the author(s) 's manuscript must be disclosed in the cover letter.
+Furthermore, sources of financial support for the project are named in the covering letter as well as the ACKNOWLEDGEMENTS section.